David Lenigas: Corporate governance related criticisms

 He has been accused of frequently "promoting a company, pushing up the (price of its) shares, then raising cash by placing new shares — and (thus) diluting the holdings of the early investors", described as "a familiar tale with most companies he promotes".
 His defence has been that "You can’t build a business on bottle tops."
 Furthermore, he has argued that it is not accurate to claim that "all his ventures have turned sour".
 Although finance commentators have noted that most of the "hundreds" of companies he has been involved in, and "stock promoted" for, have failed to generate any successful shareholder returns.

 In 2009 he was one of a group of people claiming that he had been libelled when an investment publication in South Africa had described the group of executives of one of Lenigas' ventures as "cynically and greedily indulged in self-enrichment at the expense of, and contrary to the interests of, shareholders".
-The High Court of Justice of the United Kingdom rejected Lenigas' and the other claimants' libel claim, and found in favour of the publisher.
+The High Court of Justice of the United Kingdom rejected Lenigas' and the other claimants' libel claim, as only four people had read the article.